saeyoon17/zk-models/README.md

 ```
 python prove_model_circom.py
 ```
 for proving your model.
-You may want to check file paths before running the python code.
 We note that current code supports proof generation for MLP.
 For linear regression, you may want to change file names and proxy calculation for checking performance degradation when neural network gets transformed into zk circuit.
+We are planning to modify the code so that user can switch between models with more flexibility.

 ## Converting neural network using EZKL
 For EZKL proof generation, first install EZKL via: